aiivy782/duckduckgo-cli/README.md

-## DuckDuckGo CLI - you make a request, and the search engine gives the first link.
+## DuckDuckGo CLI - you make a request, and the search engine gives the results.

 ### Installation.